-Mark Eggleton discovers the joys of dining at the eclectic Peel Street restaurant in Adelaide
+Mark Eggleton discovers the joys of dining at the eclectic Peel St restaurant in Adelaide.

 By Mark Eggleton

-Sit at the bar listening to a mix of old school Motown, Janet Jackson and Bon Jovi in Adelaide’s Peel Street restaurant and you’re transported into your own Brat Pack film.
+Sit at the bar listening to a mix of old school Motown, Janet Jackson and Bon Jovi in Adelaide’s Peel St restaurant and you’re transported into your own Brat Pack film.

 The stripped-back warehouse interior design features a long bar of timber and concrete and old-school air-conditioning ducts crisscrossing the ceiling.